R&R Partners: 2003: "What Happens Here, Stays Here"

 In late 2001, R&R Partners sought to create a new branding campaign for the LVCVA to emphasize the emotional connection that visitors have to the Las Vegas brand.
-R&R copywriters Jeff Candido and Jason Hoff devised the "Vegas Stories" campaign with the tagline "What Happens Here, Stays Here."
+It devised the "Vegas Stories" campaign with the tagline "What Happens Here, Stays Here."
 The commercials featured often unseen but implied exploits of a person or group of people in Las Vegas.
 For instance, one ad depicted a group of women laughing about an unknown incident while riding in the back of a limousine.
 Another depicted a couple who had lost their luggage because they hadn't officially checked into their hotel.
 In virtually every case, the tone of the ad attempted to convey "some excitement and mystique about the Vegas experience."

 The first commercial known as "Mistress of Disguise" was meant to debut during Super Bowl XXXVII.
-However, the NFL refused to allow it in the commercial line-up due to the Las Vegas destination’s association with gambling.
-The NFL's refusal inadvertently caused this first “What Happens Here, Stays Here” spot to achieve greater interest than if it had run during the game.
+However, the NFL refused to allow it in the commercial line-up due to the Las Vegas destination's association with gambling.
+The NFL's refusal inadvertently caused this first "What Happens Here, Stays Here" spot to achieve greater interest than if it had run during the game.
 The campaign was also R&R's most market-tested because of its potential for backfire.
 Many interested parties (including Vassiliadis himself) were concerned that the campaign was too edgy and might alienate a certain segment of the audience.

 When the "What Happens Here, Stays Here" ads debuted in February 2003, they became an almost instant "cultural phenomenon" according to Advertising Age.
 The phrase was referenced by numerous pop culture mainstays, including Saturday Night Live, Meet the Press, Jeopardy!, Wheel of Fortune, the Academy Awards, and others.
 Two years after the campaign debuted, then-First Lady, Laura Bush, used the tagline in a discussion with Jay Leno on The Tonight Show.
 A survey in USA Today called the campaign the "most effective" of 2003.
 The LVCVA renewed R&R's 5-year contract without hearing any other bids, and a record 35 million tourists came to Las Vegas the year the campaign was launched.

 The legacy of the campaign exists to the present day.
 It served as the partial inspiration for films like What Happens in Vegas starring Cameron Diaz and Ashton Kutcher and The Hangover film series starring Bradley Cooper, Zach Galifianakis, Ed Helms, and Ken Jeong.
 The tagline also earned a spot on the Madison Avenue Walk of Fame in New York City.